alexogeny/spectacles/content/2022-05-04-encrypted_pop_os_install_with_luks_lvm_btrfs.md

 /dev/mapper/data-root on /home type btrfs (rw,noatime,compress=zstd:3,ssd,discard=async,space_cache=v2,commit=120,subvolid=257,subvol=/@home)
 ```

-And if you haven't forked [my deployment repository](https://github.com/alexogeny/freckles), you may want to enable the
+And if you haven't forked {{ external(title="my deployment repository", source="https://github.com/alexogeny/freckles") }}, you may want to enable the
 filesystem trim timer if you're running on an SSD:

 ```bash